-The IRS will issue payroll withholding tables for 2014, which will be available at www.IRS.gov.
+Additional withholding information will be available at www.IRS.gov.

 In 2014, with the higher income ceiling, the maximum yearly Social Security tax withholding amount rises to $7,254 (6.2 percent withholding on earnings of up to $117,000), up from $7,049.40 (6.2 percent withholding on earnings of up to $113,700).

 For most Americans, the Medicare portion of the FICA tax remains at 2.9 percent, of which half (1.45 percent) is paid by employees and half by employers.
 Unlike Society Security, there is no limit on the amount of wages subject to the Medicare portion of the tax.
 This results in a total FICA tax for most wage earners of 15.3 percent (Social Security plus Medicare), half of which is paid by employees and half by employers.

 Self-employed individuals are responsible for the entire FICA tax rate of 15.3 percent (12.4 percent Social Security plus 2.9 percent Medicare).

 Additional Medicare Tax